 But you'll pay a price for choosing to keep the details of your health private from life insurance companies.

 "Guaranteed policies are the most expensive," Dewald says.
 "Typically a person buying a guaranteed issued policy is one who’s had medical problems."

-With a simplified issue life policy, an applicant answers some medical questions but there is no medical exam.
+With a simplified issue term life insurance policy, an applicant answers a few medical questions but there is no medical exam.
 The cost of a simplified policy falls between the high cost of a guaranteed issue policy and a more cost-effective underwritten policy, which asks for more detailed medical information on the application and may require an exam, Dewald says.

 With an underwritten policy, a medical exam may be required depending on your age and the amount of insurance you are buying.
 If you're seeking such a policy with a low face value, you may not even be asked to undergo an examination.
 "Typically a $250,000 policy is going to require an exam," says Dewald.

 Getting the most from your life insurance exam

 For optimal medical exam results, schedule an exam early in the morning.

 "Eat a healthy meal the night before and schedule a paramedical exam early in the morning before breakfast," Gentry advises.